 Admissions & Advising

-Cecil College has a strong partnership with Salisbury University allowing students to continue their path toward BSW and MSW degrees.
+4-year on-site partner: Cecil College has a strong partnership with Salisbury University allowing students to seamlessly continue their path toward BSW and MSW degrees.
 Graduates of the Cecil College program who have completed the associate degree in Social Work with a cumulative grade point average of 2.0 or higher will be granted admission to Salisbury University as a social work major.
-Keep in mind, selection to the Salisbury University’s Social Work Professional Program is determined by the academic competitiveness of each applicant.
+Once accepted, students can earn their bachelor’s degree on the Cecil College campus.
+Selection to the Salisbury University Social Work Professional program is determined by the academic competitiveness of each applicant.

 In compliance with the Council on Social Work Education's accreditation requirements, a student's admission to the social work professional program occurs during the fall of the student's junior year and requires an overall 2.5 cumulative GPA and a 2.7 cumulative GPA in social work.
 Only matriculated Salisbury University students in good academic standing can be considered for program acceptance.
 Specific information regarding requirements for the program can be found at salisbury.edu.